Planetbiru/MagicAppBuilder/README.md

 The system provides dynamic filters that adapt to the data type, ensuring accurate and efficient data querying based on user-defined criteria.

-**17. Favicon Maker**

-Users can upload images, and the system automatically generates the appropriate favicon format for different browsers and devices.
-This feature ensures that your web application maintains a professional and branded appearance across all user interactions.

-Apart from the features above, the module is also equipped with data filters that are adjusted to the data type.

 ## Using MagicAppBuilder

 Visit Official user manual on [https://github.com/Planetbiru/MagicAppBuilder/blob/main/manual.md]()